AI Business TransformationBusiness Ops

 What the CEO Should Expect and Demand

 Within 90 days, the CAIO should be participating productively in Level 1 conversations: translating AI capabilities into business language that changes how you think about competitive strategy.
-If after 90 days the CAIO can only present technology roadmaps and vendor evaluations, they are not operating at the level this framework requires.
+If after 90 days the CAIO can only present technology roadmaps and vendor evaluations, they are not operating at the level this methodology requires.
 That does not necessarily mean the wrong person is in the role.
 It may mean the mandate needs to be reset.
-Share this framework with your CAIO and have a direct conversation about what you need from the partnership.
+Share this methodology with your CAIO and have a direct conversation about what you need from the partnership.

 Within six months, the CAIO should have an initial department structure in place, even if small, with at least a few AI-Business Translators who can begin embedding in first-wave domains.
 The education capability should be operational, with the first domain leaders going through the working engagement that builds their AI fluency.